Logius-standaarden/fsc-core/draft-fsc-core-00.md

 1. Convert `Contract.Content.CreatedAt` to bytes and append the bytes to `contentBytes`.
 1. Create an array of bytes arrays called `grantByteArrays`
 1. For each Grant in `Contract.Content.Grants`
    1. Create a byte array named `grantBytes`
    1. Convert the value of each field of the Grant to bytes and append the bytes to the `grantBytes` in the same order as the fields are defined in the proto definition.
 If the value is a list; Create a byte array called `fieldBytes`, append the bytes of each item of the list to `fieldBytes`, sort `fieldBytes` in ascending order and append `fieldBytes` to `grantBytes`.
    1. Append `grantBytes` to `grantByteArrays`
 1. Sort the byte arrays in `grantByteArrays` in ascending order
 1. Append the bytes of `grantByteArrays` to `contentBytes`.
 1. Hash the `contentBytes` using the hash algorithm described in `Contract.Content.Algorithm`
 1. Encode the bytes of the hash as Base64.
+1. Convert the value of `Contract.Content.Algorithm` to an int32 and enclose it with `$`.
+To convert the hash algorithm to an integer take the enum value of `HashAlgorithm` defined in [the proto definition](#contract_interface).
+E.g. The enum `HASH_ALGORITHM_SHA3_512` becomes `$1$`.
+1. Append the string `1$` to the string created in step 13.
+This is the enum`HASH_TYPE_CONTRACT` defined in [the proto definition](#contract_interface) as int32.
+E.g. if the string created in step 13 is `$1$`, the string should be `$1$1$`
+1. Prefix the Bas64 string generated in step 12 with the string generated in step 14.

 #### Data types {#data_types}